 - Deciding whether a further Review Meeting is required. - Making the necessary arrangements if a review is to take place. - Circulating the updated MARM Meeting Record Form to all relevant parties.

 Section 4: Closure of MARM

-The Chair should complete this section when it has been agreed that the MARM process can be closed.
+The Chair should complete this section of the MARM Meeting Record when it has been agreed that the MARM process can be closed.

 Date of closure